 The Ohio 8 Coalition

 How we did it: Since 2011, ACS has successfully led The Ohio 8 Coalition in strategic conversations related to influencing state policy and brought the group to productive agreements on messaging and strategy.
 ACS regularly plans and facilitates quarterly in-person strategy discussions, monthly conference calls, and committee discussion for The Ohio 8 Coalition leadership team to help them continue to advance their mission and set and implement a strategy, while addressing the tactical needs of the moment.
-As part of our relationship with The Ohio 8 Coalition, ACS developed a number of materials and resources to bring greater attention and clarity to K-12 education issues including their annual Year-at-a-Glance infographic, and helped the organization establish fast and efficient processes for responding to legislative and media requests, engaging in legislative meetings and taskforces, maintaining a prioritized and flexible list of policy recommendations, and regularly engaging members of the legislature and media.
-All of this is part of the statewide advocacy plan ACS developed and implemented for The Ohio 8 Coalition, which has resulted in positioning them as a go-to resource for both media outlets and policymakers, and a much-needed “pro-public education” voice for the entire state.
+As part of the relationship with The Ohio 8 Coalition, ACS developed a number of materials over the years to bring greater attention and clarity to K-12 education issues.
+This has included a Year-at-a-Glance infographic, testimony to committees within the Ohio General Assembly, and numerous statements to the media.
+This content has helped the organization respond to legislative and media requests, engage in policy discussions, meetings, and special taskforces across the state with various partners and stakeholders; maintain a prioritized and flexible list of policy recommendations; and regularly engage members of the legislature and media.
+All of this is part of the statewide advocacy strategy ACS developed and implemented for The Ohio 8 Coalition for several years including multiple state budget cycles.
+This has resulted in positioning the Coalition as a go-to resource for both media outlets and policymakers, and a much-needed “pro-public education” voice for the entire state.

-- Worked to include funding in legislation that seeks to prevent suspensions and expulsions in grades K-3 to support training for teachers, staff, and the inclusion of mental health services.
+• Work to include funding in legislation that seeks to prevent suspensions and expulsions in grades K-3, to support training for teachers and staff, and to ensure the inclusion of mental health services.

 A Place 4 Me (AP4M)